JaiLuthra1/Space_Invaders/README.md

 # How to Play the Game?

 ## Controls:
-Use <br>

 Left, right arrow for moving <br>
 Space for shooting

 ## Rules:

 - Only one bullet can remain on the screen at any time <br>
-- Once an enemy the spaceship hits, game gets over <br>
+- Once an enemy hits the spaceship, game gets over <br>
 - Once an enemy crosses, you lose a life <br>
 - The enemy increases speed after every 5 points are earnt <br>
-- The enemy will respawn again randomly till you lose <br>
+- The enemy will respawn again randomly